 23. Want to know a secret?
 One thing people say that gets under my skin is: Migraines are just bad headaches; take some pills and keep going / move on, it can't be that bad.

-24. But I love it when people: Show that they care.
-Even just little things like: being aware of how bright a room is, asking if the TV/radio is too loud, rubbing my neck/shoulders/head, treating me like a person rather than the disease/illness, being considerate at a restaurant by allowing me to sit facing away from windows (so the glare shining off of cars doesn't worsen my pain)
+24. But I love it when people: accept me as I am, within the limitations of what I can do.
+Show that they care.
+Even just little things like: being aware of how bright a room is, asking if the TV/radio is too loud, rubbing my neck/shoulders/head, being considerate at a restaurant by allowing me to sit facing away from windows.

 25. My favorite motto, scripture, quote that gets me through tough times is: